Addison's disease was named after the physician Thomas Addison defining this dysfunction of the adrenal gland in the 19th century.

 Prognosis of Addison's Disease in Dogs

 Addisonian crisis is the most dramatic symptom of this disease, which occurs once the dog goes into shock.
-It is a result of an entirely unbalanced level of hormones and the circulatory collapse.
-It can be dramatic since most owners are unaware that their dogs have a health problem to that point.

 In fact, in 30 to 35% of dogs, the first diagnosis of Addison's disease is after the crisis occurs.
 After giving the dog glucocorticoid steroids and intravenous saline solution, it will recover within roughly two hours.